adolfintel/flogo/BUILDING.md

 The output files will be placed in the `out` folder.

-Note that a **paid** Apple developer key is required to sign and distribute the app.
+Note that a **paid** Apple developer key is required to sign, notarize and distribute the app.
+Once you have the account, see [here](https://www.npmjs.com/package/electron-builder-notarize) for how to configure it.
+Without a developer account, you can build and test the app, but other users won't be able to install it without disabling GateKeeper.